symfony/symfony-docs/components/finder.rst

 .. versionadded:: 2.3
    The :method:`Symfony\\Component\\Finder\\Finder::ignoreUnreadableDirs`
-   method was added in Symfony 2.3.
+   method was introduced in Symfony 2.3.

 It's also possible to ignore directories that you don't have permission to read::